Polirecyliente/SGConocimiento/Programming/01_Programming_definitions.md

 **Shell**
   : An interpreter that can receive input from the keyboard, to receive instructions from the user.
 Instructions in a shell are called **commands**.
 The shell sends the commands to the **kernel**, to have them executed by the computer.
 \\\
   The shell can also be called 'terminal', because shells are commonly designed to look like terminal screens.
+The shell is also called the Command Line Interface (acronymized as CLI), because the shell acts as an interface between the computer and the user, in which the user can input commands in the shell, and like any interpreter, one command is inputted per line.
 :::

 ::: term